new blog

 brother -in-law John Mercredi

-It is my opinion the resilience and strength by which we navigated and adapted in this pandemic will show up in the behaviour of our children and grandchildren for many years and will serve them well as they navigate challenges throughout their life.
-What I learned in the last two years about trauma, we first must be open to acknowledge the impact it has on us and do something about it.
-Happiness according to Dr. Amens it is a moral obligation to strive to be happier.
+The resilience and strength by which we navigated and adapted in this pandemic is remarkable.
+I believe this will show up in the behavior of our children and grandchildren for many years.
+It will serve them well as they navigate challenges throughout their life.
+What I learned in the last two years about trauma is significant.
+We must first be open to acknowledge the impact it has on us.
+We must also do something about it.
+Happiness according to Dr. Amen it is a moral obligation to strive to be happier.
 Ask anyone who was raised by an unhappy parent.
 If our brain is not healthy, happiness is elusive.

 My grandma, Christina Adam